-As an entering student, the Ecology and Evolutionary Biology graduate program will provide a stipend of \$24,000 for 9 months, normally for a period of five years for doctoral students and two years for master's students.
-Including summer salary support (\$8,000) typically provided by the advisor, the total 12 month stipend is \$32,000.
+As an entering student, the Ecology and Evolutionary Biology graduate program will provide a stipend of \$25,500 for 9 months, normally for a period of five years for doctoral students and two years for master's students.
+Including summer salary support (\$8,500) typically provided by the advisor, the total 12 month stipend is \$34,000.
 As a recipient of the program graduate stipend, the Office of Graduate and Postdoctoral Studies provides a full tuition waiver, a value of over \$50,000 per year.
 For students to receive these awards, they must be full-time Rice University Graduate Students (registered for a minimum of 9 credit hours).
-A student's ongoing financial support (program stipend and associated tuition waiver) each year will depend upon satisfactory performance, academic good standing, and reasonable progress toward one's degree.
+A student's ongoing financial support (program stipend and associated tuition waiver) each year will depend upon satisfactory performance, academic good standing, reasonable progress toward one's degree, and the commitment of an appropriate advisor.